Nuitka/Nuitka-website/doc/posts/nuitka-release-063.rst

  Optimization
 **************

--  Avoid static C++ runtime library when using MinGW64.
+-  Avoid using static C++ runtime library when using MinGW64.

 **************
  New Features